 - If you choose to talk to the police officer, you have the right to stop the interview at any time.

 Do cops have to read Miranda rights?

 If a person is in custody, the police must read them their Miranda rights if they want to question the suspect.
-Reading Miranda rights to a person in custody is required if they want to use the suspect’s answers as evidence at trial.
+Reading Miranda rights to a person in custody is required if they’re going to use the suspect’s answers as evidence at trial.
 Custody doesn’t necessarily mean in jail.
 Custody means when a person’s liberty is substantially impaired.
-Basically, the test is whether the person was free to leave or whether a reasonable person would have felt free to leave when being questioned by law enforcement.
+The test is whether the person was free to leave or whether a reasonable person would have felt free to leave when being questioned by law enforcement.

 When are you supposed to be read your Miranda rights?

-Before questioning!
-If someone is arrested and the police do not give Miranda rights before questioning, then the statements of the suspect must be suppressed by the court in most circumstances.
+Before questioning, if you are in custody!
+If the police do not give Miranda rights before interrogating a person who is under arrest, then the statements of the suspect must be suppressed by the court in most circumstances.
 Sometimes police will ask a few questions and then give Miranda.
-This is a dirty tactic and only a zealous and fearless criminal defense lawyer is qualified to stand up to the police when they’ve clearly done something illegal and underhanded.
+Pre-Miranda questioning is a dirty tactic, and only a zealous and fearless criminal defense lawyer is qualified to stand up to the police when they’ve done something illegal and underhanded.

-The right to remain silent does not protect a person who gives a false name or other false information to the police.
-You can remain silent but lying to the police is a crime in Michigan.
+The right to remain silent does not protect a person who gives a false name or other incorrect information to the police.
+You can remain silent, but lying to the police is a crime in Michigan.

 The best thing to do is decline to answer questions without a lawyer present.
-The police are not seeking the truth, they are building a case.
-Anything you say or do, will be interpreted as evidence of a crime, even an inadvertent expression, blink or sign of nervousness.
+The police are not seeking the truth; they are building a case.
+Anything you say or that you do will be interpreted as evidence of a crime, even an inadvertent expression, blink, or sign of nervousness.